 Winner: Astro – once learned, Astro provides a modern, scalable approach for the long term.

-Themefisher boasts a wide range of free and premium Astro themes, offering developers expertly crafted templates to match any project.
+Themefisher boasts a wide range of free and premium Astro templates, offering developers expertly crafted templates to match any project.

 Gethugothemes boasts a wide range of free and premium Hugo themes, offering developers expertly crafted templates to match any project.